IntelRealSense/librealsense/wrappers/nodejs/README.md

 sudo apt-get install -y nodejs
 ```
 #### Windows 10
-Please download the latest .msi from [here](https://nodejs.org/en/download/) and install it.
+Please download a NodeJS .msi ([currently up to version 14](https://github.com/IntelRealSense/librealsense/issues/10322)) from [here](https://nodejs.org/en/download/) and install it.

 #### Mac OS
 **Note:** OSX support for the full range of functionality offered by the SDK is not yet complete.